Kitware/vtk-js/Sources/IO/Core/HttpDataSetReader/api.md

 ## newInstance({ enableArray = true, fetchGzip = false })

-Create a reader instance while enabeling a default behavior regarding the data array and the way they should be fetched from the server.
+Create a reader instance while enabling a default behavior regarding the data array and the way they should be fetched from the server.

 The __enableArray__ argument allow you to choose if you want to activate